 Environmental Living and Learning for Maine Students (ELLMS)

-Who we are: Environmental Living and Learning for Maine Students (ELLMS) is a collaboration of residential environmental learning centers (Chewonki, The Ecology School, Schoodic Institute and UMaine 4-H Camp and Learning Centers at Bryant Pond and Tanglewood).
+Who we are: Environmental Living and Learning for Maine Students (ELLMS) is a collaboration of overnight environmental learning centers (Chewonki, The Ecology School, Schoodic Institute, and UMaine 4-H Camp and Learning Centers at Bryant Pond and Tanglewood).
 Since 2011, the ELLMS Project has provided over $1.3 million in program scholarships to Maine schools.
 ELLMS Centers work in partnership with schools and other partners to facilitate learning opportunities that empower students and teachers to create healthy, vibrant Maine communities.